Apply now and save $75! App fee waived for ALL Spring II applicants!

 Unfortunately, typical teacher preparation programs provide very little coverage of special education.
 However, a master’s degree program in special education will cover these and other special education topics in depth.
 EWU’s online program can further help you integrate your knowledge into work and experience through internship and reflection.

-How Can a Master’s in Special Education Benefit My Career?
+How Can a Master’s in Special Education Benefit Your Career?

-In addition to helping you improve as an educator, earning a master’s in special education from EWU can increase both your career opportunities and earning potential.
+In addition to helping you improve as an educator, earning a master’s in special education from Eastern Washington University can increase both your career opportunities and earning potential.
 Adding special education credentials to your teaching certificate is often necessary to work in the field.
-In the state of Washington, for instance, special education teachers must have (or in certain instances be working toward earning) a special education endorsement to continue work in the field.
+In the state of Washington, for instance, special education teachers must have (or in certain instances be working toward earning) a special education endorsement to continue working in the field.
 EWU’s master’s degree program helps teachers add this endorsement to their existing Washington state residential teaching certificate.

-In terms of income, 2015 data from the National Center for Education Statistics (NCES) shows educators with a master’s degree earn an average of over $12,000 more in annual base salary than their colleagues holding only a bachelor’s degree.
+In terms of income, data from the National Council on Teacher Quality (NCTQ) shows that, on average, a master’s degree earns teachers a salary advantage that grows over the course of a teacher’s career.
 In addition, those with a master’s in special education can pursue career advancement opportunities such as becoming a special education director or coordinator.
-According to 2019 PayScale data, the average salary of special education directors is $72,878 per year.
-In comparison, the U.S. Bureau of Labor Statistics reports the average salary for special education teachers in 2018 was $59,780 per year.
+According to PayScale, the average salary of a director of special education is $83,950 per year.
+In comparison, the U.S. Bureau of Labor Statistics (BLS) reports the median annual wage for special education teachers as of May 2024 was $64,270, with teachers in the top 10th percentile earning more than $103,290 annually.

 Holding a master’s degree is also a requirement for earning the American Academy of Special Education Professionals’ (AASEP) Professional Board Certification in Special Education.
 This certification exemplifies the highest levels of professionalism, excellence and accomplishment in special education.